-Fraud, Misrepresentation, and Breach of Fiduciary Duty are all business tort claims that attorneys asserts in lawsuits based on Connecticut’s common law.
-Essentially, this means that these claims are not based on codified law or statute, but instead based on decisions of the Connecticut courts going back years into the 1800s.
+Fraud, misrepresentation, and breach of fiduciary duty are all business tort claims that attorneys assert in lawsuits based on Connecticut’s common law.
+Essentially, this means that these claims are not based on codified law or statute, but instead, they are based on decisions of the Connecticut courts going back years to the 1800’s.
 Common law is sometimes referred to as case law because it is law made by decisions of the courts and judges.
 In an ordinary circumstance, a trial judge in Connecticut will be bound to follow the law of fraud or misrepresentation that already has been established by earlier Connecticut appellate court decisions.

-Under Connecticut law, an attorney may establish a fraud case by proving the following elements: (1) a false representation was made as a statement of fact; (2) it was untrue and known to be untrue by the party making it; (3) it was made to induce the other party to act upon it; and (4) the other party did so act upon that false representation to his injury.
-Further, the plaintiff must have relied on that representation and to have suffered harm as a result of that reliance.
+Under Connecticut law, an attorney may establish a fraud case by proving the following elements: (1) a false representation was made as a statement of fact; (2) it was untrue and known to be untrue by the party making it; (3) it was made to induce the other party to act upon it; and (4) the other party acted upon that false representation and did so to his injury.
+Further, the plaintiff must have relied on that representation to have suffered harm as a result of that reliance.